darinnstathos/osticket-prereqs/README.md

 3. Navigate to 'Virtual Machines' within Azure via quick access icon or search bar > select 'Create Virtual Machine'
 4. Within the Virtual Machine portal, we will make the following changes:

-- Pick the resource group we just created: RG-osTicket
+- Pick the resource group we just created: 'RG-osTicket'
-- Name of Virtual Machine: VM-osTicket
+- Name of Virtual Machine: 'VM-osTicket'
-- Image: Windows 10 Pro, version 22H2 - x64 Gen2
+- Image: 'Windows 10 Pro, version 22H2 - x64 Gen2'
 - Size: 2-4 vcpus (4vcpu is okay since we’re only using 1 virtual machine and thus is free to utilize all power)
 - Username/password of choice: Example username: darinstathos (Remember this username/password for later when logging into VM)
 - Check Licensing Box: [X] ‘I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.’
-- Select 'Next: Disks >', 'Next: Networking >': Beside Virtual Network: We don't have a virtual network yet so Azure automatically created on for us
+- Select 'Next: Disks >', 'Next: Networking >': Beside Virtual Network: We don't have a virtual network yet so Azure automatically created on for us: '(new)VM-osTicket-vnet'
 - Select 'Review + Create'